-Georgia Business Name Search
+Georgia Business Name Search (Step-by-Step Guide)

 Even with the help of business services through the Secretary of State, registering a business has financial consequences.
 Always discuss business setup with a business attorney.

-How to search Georgia business names
+How to search for Georgia business names

 The first step in setting up a new company in Georgia is to search for a prospective business name.
 If a name is already in use, a prospective business owner cannot use it.
 The name also cannot be similar to an existing business’s name.

 The Georgia Secretary of State corporations division handles business transactions.